 DON’T: eat right before bed

-When you’re stuck at home for long periods, it can be tempting to reach into the refrigerator more often.
+It can be tempting to reach into the refrigerator before bed for a mindless snack.
 But try to resist eating meals or big snacks too close to bedtime – your body will have trouble falling asleep if it is still digesting food, and worse still, you could experience heartburn or indigestion while trying to fall asleep.

 Try to resist the call of the coffee machine, too.
 Limit the amount of caffeine you take per day, and try to limit the number of caffeinated drinks you take after lunchtime.